FAQs

 We are located at Coppey Moor Cottage, within the grounds of Turvey House, Bedfordshire MK43 8EQ

-The village of Turvey is located in Bedfordshire.
-If driving, use postcode MK43 8EQ in your navigation device.
-This will take you straight to the campsite.
-Please note that there is no thoroughfare to the campsite from the Turvey Estate main entrance.
+The village of Turvey is in Bedfordshire.
+For driving directions, use postcode MK43 8EQ in your navigation device to go straight to the campsite.
+The entrance gate is located on Carlton Road.
+Please note, there is no access to the campsite from the Turvey Estate main entrance.

 The nearest, main line train station is Bedford (Thameslink) with regular trains from Kings Cross.
 From there, you will be able to take buses (No.41) to the village of Turvey (direction Northampton).
 Otherwise, taxis are available at the train station and cost around £15 for a 15 minute journey.